stcorp/atmosphere-virtual-lab/index.md

 A toolkit for interactive plotting of atmospheric data.

-Given a Harp product and variable name, it extracts data as well as meta-data to automatically produce a data trace.
+Given a Harp product and variable name, it extracts data as well as meta-data to automatically produce an annotated data trace.

 The following types of data traces are currently supported: